UPDATED: Four CVSD electric buses catch fire

-The cause of the fire at Allen Brook School is still being investigated but school to reopen on Monday.
+The cause of the fire at Allen Brook School is still being investigated; new, diesel buses have been leased.
 The fire was the latest in a string of problems for the electric bus initiative.

 Record Staff Report